Introduction to Bicycle Crank Analysis

 A bicycle crank plays a pivotal role in converting a rider’s pedaling force into rotational motion, acting as a lever arm to amplify the rider’s effort.
 As the rider applies force to the pedals, the crank rotates, driving the sprocket wheel and ultimately propelling the bicycle forward.
-This simulation aims to ensure that our design will be safe under the loading conditions that may arise during cycling.
+Through this bicycle stress analysis, we aim to ensure that our design will be safe under the various loading conditions that may arise during cycling, verifying its durability and performance.

 In this tutorial, we will explore the linear-static analysis of a bicycle crank.
 The crank, made of Aluminum 6061-T6, will be analyzed using Ansys Mechanical – a leading FEA tool known for its precision, power, and ease of use.
 This course is designed to equip beginners with the knowledge to perform simulations and analyze structural behavior efficiently.
 The user will go through the essential steps in finite element analysis (FEA), including the model setup, simulation, and interpretation of results.